 Heels give the most support when they are positioned in the center of your heel, and not too far in the back.
 This is something I’m looking for in all heels, whether for dancing or not.

 Height of the heel depends on what you’re used to.
 For beginners or girls who are not used to wearing heels I’d recommend the height of no more than 6 cm.
-Most of my dance shoes have a 7 cm heel – I don’t feel the need to go any higher right now, since this feels comfortable but still looks good on me.
+Most of my dance shoes have a 7 cm heel – I don’t feel the need to go any higher, since this feels comfortable but still looks good.
+You can also pay attention to the width of the heel – wider heels give more support than thin heels.

-Another little tip: wider heels give more support than thinner heels.
-In general, the strength of your ankles will be a big factor in how stable you feel wearing them, so doing ankle stabilisation exercises at home will help you with graduating to higher shoes.
+Strength of your ankles will be a big factor in how stable you feel wearing them, so doing ankle stabilisation exercises at home will help you to wear higher heels.

 The Toe